wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 I.

-Presidents Message--Causes of the War--Energetic Measures proposed.
+President's Message--Causes of the War--Energetic Measures proposed.

 NOW it came to pass, in the one thousand eight hundred and twelfth year of the christian era, and in the thirty and sixth year after the people of the provinces of Columbia had declared themselves independent of all the kingdoms of the earth ;